 Once they achieved their goals, they were recognized in weekly ceremonies attended by their supervisor and the area vice president.
 They received wings of achievement, and their pictures and flight plans were placed on a Wall of Fame in the lunchroom.

-More than 650 employees achieved their goals in 2009, and the impact was impressive:
+More than 650 employees achieved their goals, and the impact was impressive:

 - Orders increased 17 percent from the previous year.